|VPN||AVG Secure VPN|

 - The subnet of your original IP address, which consists of three-quarters of your full IP address.
 While this isn’t enough information to uniquely identify your computer or mobile device, the odds of multiple devices with the same subnet being connected to the AVG VPN network are pretty small.

 - The IP address of the VPN server you are using.

 - The amount of data transferred while you are logged on.

-If all this leaves you as uncomfortable as it does us, check out this list of no-logs VPN services that have been verified.
+If all this leaves you as uncomfortable as it does us, check out this list of no logs VPN providers that have been verified.

 At the time of this review, the AVG Secure VPN server network consisted of 58 server locations in 34 countries.
-While this isn’t the smallest VPN server network out there, you can certainly find better options.
-Our top-two picks have large server networks, as we discuss in the ExpressVPN vs NordVPN comparison.
+While this isn’t the smallest VPN server network out there, you can certainly find VPNs with 20 times as many VPN servers, located in far more countries than the AVG VPN provides.
+All of our top picks among VPNs have large server networks, as we discuss in the ExpressVPN vs NordVPN comparison.

 A bigger server network offers real benefits.
 More servers in more locations gives you more options.
 It makes the network more redundant, which could be important in case of war or natural disaster.
 It means there is more bandwidth in the overall network, reducing the risk of slowdowns and giving you additional servers to connect to if one is overloaded.
 And more servers is important when it comes to unblocking websites.
 As we discussed earlier, with only a handful of servers designed for streaming blocked content, the chance that you will one day be completely unable to connect to the streaming service you need is high.

 When it comes to VPN server networks, bigger really is better.
 AVG needs to get bigger.

 We ran speed tests of the AVG Secure VPN on a fiber optic connection capable of 500 Mbps download speeds.
 All the tests were done with the AVG VPN Windows client and the OpenVPN protocol from my location in the US.
 The results were not very good.